jgung/propbank-utils/README.md

 This project contains a collection of miscellaneous utilities meant to ease the process of working with PropBank data.

+No guarantees are made about the correctness/stability of said utilities (you definitely won't find any unit tests), most having grown organically out of my own research needs.

 ## Convert PropBank to CoNLL 2005 (pb2conll.py)
 PropBank annotations are often distributed as standoff `.prop` annotations which point to nodes in separately distributed parse trees.
 Given that you have access to the TreeBank parse trees and `.prop` standoff annotations, `pb2conll.py` converts